 Q. How many APVMA staff currently work in Armidale?

 There is a small team working at the Armidale office, providing an opportunity to enhance our profile in Armidale.
 The APVMA interim office at 246 Beardy Street is expected to reach its capacity of 37 employees in August 2018.

 The permanent Armidale office will house approximately 150 APVMA staff.
 The APVMA will move into the building in mid-2019, once construction and fit-out is complete.

 We are continuing to expand our employee footprint, current vacancies at the APVMA can be viewed on our recruitment page.

 Q. How is APVMA working with Industry?

-Q. Has the APVMA engaged specialists to assist with the Relocation planning?
+Q. Has the APVMA engaged specialists to assist with the relocation?

 Yes, as with any large-scale change it’s important to seek advice and assistance from subject matter experts.
 A number of specialists have been engaged to support planning and business transformation that will help us to manage the relocation appropriately.

 Q. What is the Digital strategy and when will it be delivered?